Buckyballs and Buckycubes high-powered magnet sets

 What Should You Do?

 Stop using this product immediately.
-Check if you purchased it and follow the remedy instructions — contact the manufacturer for a Refund, No Remedy Available.
-If you experienced an injury, report it to the CPSC SaferProducts.gov.
+Contact the manufacturer for a Refund, No Remedy Available at no charge.
+If you experienced an injury, report it at SaferProducts.gov.